copasi/basico/paper.md

     pip install copasi-basico
 ```

-From there, models can be created from scratch, or loaded from COPASI, SBML / SED-ML or COMBINE Archive files.
+From there, models can be created from scratch, or loaded from COPASI, SBML / SED-ML or COMBINE Archive files [@bergmann2014combine].
+Support for
+SED-ML and COMBINE Archive files is provided through libSEDML [@libSEDML] and libCOMBINE [@libCombine] that are used by the SWIG generated
+COPASI bindings.

 We also provide functions, to directly access and search models from the
 BioModels Database [@BioModels2015b] or JWS Online [@JWS].

 ```python